alenkis/functional-programming-typescript-book/src/02-Functional-Composition/index.md

 ### Currying

-As we've seen, `flow` returns a function that further expects it's argument, it's _curried_.
+As we've seen, `flow` returns a function that further expects it's argument; it's _curried_.

-Curried functions are functions which don't accept all of their arguments at once; instead they accept it one argument at a time, each time returning a new function.
+Curried functions are functions which don't accept all of their arguments at once, instead they accept it one argument at a time, each time returning a new function.
 Some languages like Haskell and Elm don't even have a notion of multi-argument functions, _all_ functions are automatically curried.
 This provides an important benefit - _partial application_

 We'll often write functions that return new functions in the following style: